Contents

 The transfer date

-FinCEN made clear that the financial institution of the recipient should retain the same information as the originator, as long as that information has been provided by the originating MSB.
+FinCEN made it clear that the recipient’s financial institution should also retain the same information as the originator as long as the originating MSB provided it.

-In 2024, FinCEN expanded these requirements to include certain investment advisers, compelling them to establish anti-money laundering (AML) and countering the financing of terrorism (CFT) programs, report suspicious activities, and adhere to the Recordkeeping and Travel Rules.
-This extension aims to enhance transparency and prevent illicit financial activities within the investment advisory sector.
+In 2024, FinCEN expanded these requirements to include certain investment advisers, compelling them to establish AML and counter the financing of terrorism (CFT) programs, report suspicious activities, and adhere to the Recordkeeping and Travel Rules.

 2020 Modifications and Updates to the Rules

-The Board of Governors of the Federal Reserve System and FinCEN issued a joint Notice of Proposed Rulemaking (NPRM) in October of 2020.
-The authorities sought to gather public comments on proposed amendments seeking to modify the Recordkeeping and Funds Transfer Rules by:
+The Board of Governors of the Federal Reserve System and FinCEN issued a joint Notice of Proposed Rulemaking (NPRM) in October 2020.
+They sought to gather public comments on proposed amendments seeking to modify the Recordkeeping and Funds Transfer Rules by:

-Lowering the requirement for collecting, retaining, and transmitting information when transferring and transmitting funds from $3,000 to $250, in the case where transactions are ending or have begun outside of the U.S.
+Lowering the requirement for collecting, retaining, and transmitting information when transferring and transmitting funds from $3,000 to $250 in cases where transactions begin or end outside the US.

 Including CVCs in the existing definition of money

-The NPRM would mean that impacted businesses would have to increase their KYC efforts - by collecting and storing data on, as well as reporting on more transactions than ever before.
-This would only increase the pressure on companies to invest more efforts in order to remain compliant.
+The NPRM meant that impacted businesses would have to increase their KYC efforts by collecting, storing data, and reporting on more transactions than ever before.
+This would only increase the pressure on companies to invest more effort to remain compliant.

 Implementing a Risk-Based Approach to Prepare for FinCEN’s Funds Transfer Rule

-Third-party risk management.
-Having risk management procedures and standards for dealing with third parties will help transactions to be communicated within the ambit of BSA guidelines.
+Third-party risk management: Risk management procedures and standards for dealing with third parties will help ensure transactions are communicated within BSA guidelines.

-Analyzing the market.
-Smaller firms should assess their market position with the utmost care and caution to ensure optimal doing of business.
-Making sure that best industry practices are being employed in order to prevent regulatory probes and, consequently, financial and reputational damage is of paramount importance.
+Analyzing the market: Smaller firms should assess their market position with the utmost care and caution to optimize business operations.
+Employing best industry practices is critical to prevent regulatory probes and, consequently, financial and reputational damage.

 See also: